Brave Thunders edge KGC in inaugural East Asia Club Championship | The Japan Times

 As he explained, “Our Japanese guys scored only five points (in the first half), so I encouraged them during halftime, and it ended up working that they came through.”

 The Brave Thunders missed the scoring and playmaking presence of star guard Naoto Tsuji, who sat out the game while nursing an aching back.
-Some of KGC’s core players also received limited playing time, according to Coach Kim.
+A few of KGC’s core players also were sidelined as Coach Kim opted to rest them due to injury concerns.

 Kawasaki point guard Ryusei Shinoyama credited the fans for raising his team’s motivation level, and he thinks the East Asia Club Championship has the potential to help boost the sport in the region.